Floorp-Projects/Floorp/mobile/android/docs/activitystreamtelemetry.rst

 Three event types are recorded:

 1) User clicked on a Top Site: event="loadurl.1", method="listitem"
-2) User clicked on the menu button: event="show.1", method="contextmenu"
+2) User long-clicked on on a Top Site: event="show.1", method="contextmenu"
 3) User swiped left/right (only for Activity Stream topsites): event="action.1", method="list", extras="swipe_forward"/"swipe_back"

 For each click event (1/2), in addition to global extras, the following information is recorded: